r-hub/blog/content/post/2020-03-03-packageRank/index.md

 # Conclusions

 This post introduces some of the functions and features of [`'packageRank'`](https://cran.r-project.org/package=packageRank).
-The aim of the package is to put package download counts into context using visualization and nonparametric statistics like the rank percentile.
+The aim of the package is to put package download counts into context using visualization and rank percentiles.
 The post also describes a systematic, positive bias that affects download counts and offers some ideas about how to minimize its effect.

 The package is a work-in-progress.
-Suggestions, feature requests and problems can be submitted to the package's repository on [GitHub](https://www.github.com/lindbrook/packageRank/issues/).
-Additionally, any insights about "small" downloads would be particularly welcome.
+Suggestions, feature requests and problems can be submitted to the package's [GitHub repository](https://www.github.com/lindbrook/packageRank/issues/).
+Insights about "small" downloads would be particularly welcome.

 I conclude with one final bit of data.
 On February 29, 2020 (a leap day and Sunday), there was a noticeable decline in traffic to CRAN.
 Barring some technical issue with [RStudio's logs](http://cran-logs.rstudio.com/), there wasn't anything in the real world that might explain the drop.
 In the R world however, the day was notable for the release of the source code for R version 3.6.3.